Tsavo East National Park

 If you have watched documentaries and seen the red elephants, or the maneless lions, probably the documentary was shot in this National Park.
 If you are lucky you will see all the big five wildlife in this park.

-The largest mammals on earth live in the theatre of the wild ( Tsavo East National Park) the red dust elephants, these elephants are unique because they have adapted to live in a semi-arid area, Tsavo receives rainfall twice a year, sometimes it doesn’t rain for almost two years when this happens things become very hostile for mammals in the park but the wildlife here has fully adapted to these kinds of environment.
+The largest mammals on earth live in the theatre of the wild ( Tsavo East National Park) the red dust elephants, these elephants are unique because they have adapted to live in a semi-arid area, Tsavo receives rainfall twice a year, sometimes it doesn’t rain for almost two years when it does not rain in a year this the ecosystem becomes very hostile for mammals in the park the mammals have to adapt to the environment, that is one of the reasons wild animals and birds migrate.

 These elephants have adapted to this type of environment, they can eat grass, backs of trees, and fruits like the watermelons.
 During a very hot day, you will see them at the water holes or the river banks looking for precious commodities.